 In case this car is stolen or damaged, the insurer would pay the car owner an amount which is maximum of Rs 3.5 lacs of the insurance policy.

 Zero depreciation car insurance – To ensure the car owners are fully reimbursed for their damaged or stolen vehicles, there are many zero depreciation car insurance policies available.
-You can opt for the comprehensive Bajaj Allianz Car Insurance policy on Finserv MARKETS which offers a zero depreciation cover.
+You can opt for the comprehensive Car Insurance policy on Finserv MARKETS which offers a zero depreciation cover.
+You can also check the premiums for car insurance plans available on Finserv MARKETS by using the car insurance calculator.
+The tool not only provides a quote but also allows you to compare quotes offered by insurers in India.
+Based on the results, you can then choose a car insurance plan that is affordable and fulfils your needs.

 Under a zero depreciation car insurance policy, the car is insured at its market value.
 In case of loss, the owner is paid the full claim amount without the deduction of the existing depreciation rate.
 While some policies offer zero depreciation policy on new cars only, some insurers provide 100% replacement cost in the first year only.
 It should be borne in mind that zero depreciation policies generally come with a higher premium.